 In this week's Thai forecast, the focus is on three elements of interest rate behavior: the future probability of the recession-predicting inverted yield curve, the probability of negative rates, and the probability distribution of Thai Government Bond yields over the next decade.
-We start from the closing Thai Government Bond yield curve published daily by the Bank of Thailand and the Thai Bond Market Association.
-Using a maximum smoothness forward rate approach, Friday's implied forward rate curve shows 1-month rates at an initial level of 1.50%, compared to 1.52% last week.
-As maturities lengthen, there is an initial peak in forward rates near 18 years at 4.08%, versus 4.38% last week.
-Rates then reach 4.00% at the end of the 47-year horizon,
+We start from the closing Thai Government Bond yield curve published daily by the Thai Bond Market Association.
+Using a maximum smoothness forward rate approach, Friday's implied forward rate curve shows 1-month rates at an initial level of 1.47%, compared to 1.48% last week.
+As maturities lengthen, there is an initial peak in forward rates near 18 years.
+Rates then reach 3.96% at the end of the 47-year horizon,